avajs/ava/docs/recipes/watch-mode.md

 ## Watch mode and CI

-If you run AVA in your CI with watch mode, the execution will exit with a error.
+If you run AVA in your CI with watch mode, the execution will exit with an error (`Error : Watch mode is not available in CI, as it prevents AVA from terminating.`).
 AVA will not run with the `--watch` (`-w`) option in CI, because CI processes should terminate, and with the `--watch` option, AVA will never terminate.

 ## Manually rerunning all tests